warren-bank/Android-libraries/README.md

             * returns a result that includes the absolute file path for the new file
 * what I like:
   * size of the library is incredibly compact
+  * comes in 2x variations:
-    * no dependencies
+    1. uses no dependencies
-  * supports nearly all versions of Android
        * minSDK = 9
+    2. uses androidx support libraries
+       * minSDK = 16
   * quality of coding is excellent
   * the UI:
     * minimal (in a good way)